teotexe/teotexe/README.md

 - [x] Learn the syntax of `C++`
 - [ ] Learn the basics of Unity
 - [ ] Develop a game engine in `C++`
+- [ ] Develop a pattern maker based on generative algorithms with the possibility to add personalised rules
 - [ ] Develop a horror game based on generative algorithms
 - [x] Learn the syntax of `Dart`
 - [x] Develop a workout manager app using `Flutter`